Alqor-UG/qlued/docs/guides/gen_guide.md

 # General description
 ## The big picture
-The idea for developing [qlue][qlue_github] stems from the desire for unifying experiment execution on different platforms for quantum simulation/computation.
+The idea for developing [qlued][qlue_github] stems from the desire for unifying experiment execution on different platforms for quantum simulation/computation.
 These platforms can be based on different technologies (e.g. neutral atoms, ions, superconducting qubits, photonic systems etc.) and have different software for experiment control.

 In this diversity there is a unifying feature for different experiments, they essentially act as a backend for executing some instructions.
 On adopting this picture we quickly realise that we become totally agnostic to the details of how the instructions are executed on a hardware if we can provide a general higher level description of the experiments.
 A very suitable high-level description for experiments on different platforms is to think of these experiments as quantum circuits.
 In this picture any experiment essentially has three steps : state preparation, unitary evolution under a given Hamiltonian and measurement.
 Infact we are not just limited to experiments anymore and can even include theoretical simulator backends which execute the quantum circuits on a computer.